 - Turn the heat all the way to low and let the short ribs braise for 3 hours, stirring occasionally.

 - Prepare of large pot of boiling, salted water.

 - After 3 hours, remove the short ribs from the pot.
 Strain the sauce, using a wooden spoon to really press and release all of the flavor from the vegetables and herbs.

 - Pour the sauce back into the pot.
-Using a spoon, skim as much fat off the top as possible.
+Using a folded paper towel, blot as much fat off the top as possible.
 Bring the sauce to a simmer over medium-high heat.
-Reduce the heat to medium-low and let the sauce cook and reduce for about 20-25 minutes.
+Reduce the heat to medium-low and let the sauce cook and reduce for about 20 minutes.